Friday, June 13, 2025

 Eating right can help control asthma.
 Focus on foods like salmon and leafy greens.
 They’re good for you and help fight inflammation.

-Drink plenty of water to thin out mucus.
-Avoid processed snacks and eat foods rich in vitamin D to boost immunity.
-Being overweight can make symptoms worse, so staying healthy is important.
+Drink plenty of water to thin the mucus.
+Avoid processed snacks and eat vitamin D-rich foods to increase immunity.
+Being overweight can make symptoms worse, so stay healthy.

 Managing Stress and Emotions

-Strong feelings like laughter or fear can make symptoms worse.
-Teach kids deep breathing or mindfulness to stay calm.
+Strong feelings like laughter or fear can exacerbate symptoms.
+To stay calm, teach kids deep breathing or mindfulness.
 Make sure they get 9–12 hours of sleep each night.

 Talking openly about fears helps kids deal with anxiety.
-If stress is a big problem, consider professional counseling.
+If you are stressed a lot, get professional help.

-With the right support, kids can live active lives.
-Use these strategies along with medical care to help them face asthma challenges with confidence.
+With the proper support, kids can live active lives.
+Use these strategies and medical care to help your friend with asthma challenges.

 Regular Medical Check-Ups and Assessments